Universality for free fermions and the local Weyl law for semiclassical Schr\"odinger operators: Introduction

 Hence, at the edge the typical inter-particle distance is much larger than in the bulk and given by $\hbar^{\frac23}|\nabla V(x_0) |^{-\frac13}$.
 Then, up to the rotation $\mathcal{U}$, the natural candidate for the scaling limit is now

 where $\Ai$ denotes the standard \emph{Airy function} (cf.~the Appendix~\ref{sec:airy-type-integrals}) and if $n\ge 2$, we decompose $x=(x_1,x^\perp)\in \R\times \R^{n-1}$ and similarly for $y$.

 The bulk and edge point processes from Theorem~\ref{prop:micro_limit_process} are the natural generalizations of the Sine and Airy point processes in higher dimension $n \ge 2$.
 The relevance of the determinantal point processes associated with $K_{\rm bulk}$ has first been reckognized in \cite{torquato_point_2008, Torquato_09} under the name ``Fermi-sphere'' processes.
-The edge process associated with $K_{\rm edge}$ were first obtained in \cite{dean_universal_2015,dean_noninteracting_2016}.
+The edge processes associated with $K_{\rm edge}$ were first obtained in \cite{dean_universal_2015,dean_noninteracting_2016}, and the kernel asymptotics were proven in the case of the multidimensional harmonic oscillator in \cite{hanin_scaling_2017}.